Guidelines for medical services provided by medical practitioners to injured workers.

 A hospital operation report is not required for surgical procedures that are provided outside of a hospital operating theatre (such as 'in rooms' or emergency).

-For details on the information required when submitting invoices for medical services, refer to the Invoicing Guidelines for Medical Practitioners.
+For details on the information required when submitting invoices for medical services, refer to the Instructions for invoicing WorkSafe.

-For details on WorkSafe's billing review program, refer to the Billing Review Program: Information for Medical Practitioners.
+For details on WorkSafe's billing review program, refer to the Billing Review Program: Medical providers.